DSCR Loan Explained: The Complete 2026 Guide

 The example above outlines how different factors affect the final DSCR loan rate.
 It is important to mention that the actual premiums that DSCR Lenders use to calculate the rates of DSCR loans are proprietary.
 To get a formal quote on a DSCR loan scenario, you can request a Term Sheet here: Get A DSCR Loan Quote.

-Understanding DSCR Loan Ammortization and Interest Only Options
+Understanding DSCR Loan Amortization and Interest-Only Options

 Standard DSCR Loans are fully amortizing over 30 years.
 This means, every month the mortgage payment goes towards paying down the principle balance and towards paying the interest of the loan.